TSedlar/anitrack/README.md

 ### A Chrome plugin that scrobbles what you're watching with MyAnimeList

+# Installing
+This plugin can be installed by clicking [here](https://chrome.google.com/webstore/detail/mal-scrobble/njndiiinbnllinmdoifoffmkfgkflffp).

+# Information

 Scrobbling happens as you watch videos, no other action is required besides signing in.

 Sites currently supported are: